ami-rashid/project_eye/README.md

-<<<<<<< HEAD
 # Project Eye

 **Project Eye** is a work-in-progress computer vision project.

-This project aims to build cutting-edge computer vision models and tools to solve complex vision-related tasks.
-Stay tuned for updates as development continues!
+This project aims to build computer vision models and tools to solve complex vision-related tasks.

 ## Installation